All Episodes

 Yeah.

-So Yeah, you're so right, yeah.
+So right, yeah.

 It's interesting.

-You think of it like that.
+You think of it like that, but it's actually so right.

-It actually boils down to a golf game or like taking someone out to lunch and just saying, Come on, man, we've got to deport people.
+It actually boils down to a golf game or like taking someone out to lunch and just saying, come on, man, we've got to deport people.

 Come on.

-God, we just look, have that coffee.
+Look, have that coffee.

 We're going to deport people.